Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - deactivate the register display on screen or debug mode if it bothers you (why not after all, I though it was fun to keep it);
 - activate the [debagame mode](https://tcrf.net/Proto:Game_Boy_Camera) that give access to advanced sensor calibration parameters.
 It displays on screen the voltage of masked pixels, the offset voltage, the register O and the register V and compare them to see how far the camera is from perfect calibration.
 If you do not see what it means, it's normal, this means you probably have a rewarding life and fulfilling social relationships.

-# Some pictures made with the device (old border)
+# Some pictures made with the M64282FP sensor (old border)

 ![Dashboy Camera pictures](Docs%20and%20research/Image%20files/Examples.png)

-# More pictures made with the device (actual border)
+# More pictures made with the M64282FP sensor (actual border)

 ![Dashboy Camera pictures](Docs%20and%20research/Image%20files/Examples_2.png)

 Pictures were taken with the original plastic lens, CCTV lenses, CCTV fisheye with M12/CS adapters, and a [Tair-3s 300mm f/4.5 soviet telelens](http://nicolas.dupontbloch.free.fr/scope-tair-3s.htm) with a [M42 lens mount](https://www.thingiverse.com/thing:6077684) or sensor glued into a Zenit 12XP hand made shell adapter.

-# Some timelapses made with the device
+# Some timelapses made with the M64282FP sensor

 ![Dashboy Camera pictures](Docs%20and%20research/Image%20files/Sun.gif)